Uma Devi Khatik

-Uma Devi Khatik is an Indian politician and member of Legislative Assembly of Madhya Pradesh.
-She represents the Hatta (Damoh) constituency of Madhya Pradesh and is a member of the Bharatiya Janata Party political party.
+Umadevi Lalchand Khatik is an Indian politician and member of Legislative Assembly of Madhya Pradesh.
+She represents the Hatta constituency of Madhya Pradesh and is a member of the Bharatiya Janata Party political party.

 Early life and education

 She completed 12th class in 2006.

 Political career

 Uma Devi Khatik is a member of the Legislative Assembly.
 She represents the Hatta constituency of Madhya Pradesh and is a member of the Bharatiya Janata Party political party.